prysm.polynomials#

 Parameters:

-• modes (iterable) – sequence of ndarray of shape (k, m, n); a list of length k with elements of shape (m,n) works
+• modes (iterable) – seq of ndarray of shape (k, m, n); a list of length k with elements of shape (m,n) works

-• databar (numpy.ndarray) – partial gradient backpropated up to the return of sum_of_2d_modes
+• databar (numpy.ndarray) – partial gradient propagated to the return of sum_of_2d_modes

 Returns: